SuperBruceJia/dynamic-web-crawlering-python/README.md

 In contrast, I think it is superior to **capture all the words' IDs first**, and **then capture the contents w.r.t. these word IDs**.

+All the words' IDs were crawlled and available as a [CSV file](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/NSTL-IDs.csv).

 Orders for NSTL words:

 **YEAR 2020**: C0200 + {29329 - 55000}    -->    19,960 Words